shngli/Java-programming/README.md

 Java Programming
 ========

-Reference: John Lewis, William Loftus, "Java Software Solutions: Foundations of Program Design (7th Edition)"
+Reference: **Java Software Solutions: Foundations of Program Design (7th Edition)** by John Lewis and William Loftus,

 (to be updated)